 No. Affiliated Faculty cannot serve as a primary mentor.
 However, you can collaborate with them and have them on your dissertation committee.

 Our alumni are currently employed in a wide variety of academic, research, and policy settings.
 Check out the Alumni page to learn more about what our graduates are up to.

 All students accepted into the Department of Psychology’s Ph.D. program are guaranteed five years of funding.
 Stipends are distributed on a 12-month basis for incoming students, and typically are provided in exchange for students serving as Teaching Fellows in the Fall and Spring, and as Research Fellows in the Summer.

 Yes.
 While students do receive teaching stipends for serving as teaching assistants, all students are encouraged to seek specialized funding to support their research.
 Our students have been highly successful in receiving competitive grants from organizations such as the National Institutes of Health, the National Science Foundation, and the American Psychological Association.

 No. The program only accepts applicants for admission in the Fall semester.

 Applicants are based upon a combination of factors such as research experience, match to mentors; research interests, letters of recommendation, GRE scores, GPA, and demonstration of strong writing abilities.
-No one criteria outweights the others; rather, we look at the applicant as a whole when making our decision.
-This said, then, there is no GRE / GPA cutoffs for considering applications.
+No one criterion outweighs the others; rather, we look at the applicant as a whole when making our decision.
+This said, then, there are no GRE / GPA cutoffs for considering applications.